Last Updated: 2022-09-27

 }smoother;

-on the GPU and insert a call to hipMemcpy in smootherInit
+smootherInit to allocate weights_dev on the GPU and insert a call to hipMemcpy in smootherInit to copy weights to weights_dev.// Allocate space for the device copy of the smoothing weights

 hipMalloc(&smoothOperator->weights_dev,N*N*sizeof(real));